bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 82°
+- 83°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 61% humidity
+- 59% humidity
-- 14 mph wind
+- 16 mph wind
-- 86% cloud cover
+- 88% cloud cover
-- 41 AQI 🟩
+- 42 AQI 🟩
-- 2.83 inches of rain expected in the next 48 hours
+- 3.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>